to Main Menu

 - the number of dots left unplayed (rounded to the nearest five) in the opponent's hand that is added to the player's score once the player dominoes (plays the last domino in his/her hand).

 - Suit- all the dominoes that have the same number of dots on one end (there are seven dominoes in each suit group).

 - Object of the Game - to score as many points as possible (in multiples of five), with the first person to reach 250 points/five houses (unless otherwise specified), winning the game.

-- Scoring - is done when the total of all dots on the ends of the dominoes add up to five or multiples of five (See the following illustrations for two different examples).
+- Scoring - is done when the total of all dots on the ends of the dominoes add up to five or multiples of five.
+In the first example the last player scored 15.
+In the second example the count is 10.
+(See the following illustrations for two different examples).

 This scoring can be done by either a pegboard (five points per hole) or by making houses.
 (Fifty points equal a house with "X" and "O" ("O" equals ten points, and each line of "X" equals five points, with both lines equalizing ten points).

 - Singles - a match between two people (only two people seated at the table).

 - Doubles - partnership matches with four players.